 What Wedding Flowers Do We Need?

 Use your wedding flowers to set the tone and reflect the wedding of your dreams.
-You may want to be surrounded by romantic, delicate blooms, or make a statement with flower or colour choices, you may want all forest and natives for a rustic forest vibe, or you may just want to keep it super simple and let the dress and the venue speak for themselves.
+You may want to be surrounded by romantic, delicate blooms, or make a statement with flower or colour choices, you may want all foliage and natives for a rustic forest vibe, or you may just want to keep it super simple and let the dress and the venue speak for themselves.
+There are so many ways flowers can set the tone for the day!

-Full disclosure, you are asking a florist so my short answer would be -- you need flowers on everything!
-But it’s not my wedding, it’s yours, so you can have your flowers exactly how you have dreamt about them!.
+Full disclosure, you are asking a florist so my short answer would be — flowers go well on everything!
+But it’s not my wedding, it’s yours, so you can have your flowers exactly how you have dreamt about them!
 While the usual starting point is bouquets and buttonholes, however your wedding is set up, you want to make sure it feels like you as a couple.

 - Bridal Bouquet